The Urban Futures Brisbane Board has members from planning, design, development and community engagement industries.

 Kerry Doss has in excess of 30 years’ experience in planning and urban development in Queensland and New South Wales.
 He has also worked on planning projects across Queensland as a senior manager and leader, planner and as a consultant to all levels of government and private industry.
 Kerry’s experience covers the full range of activities - leadership, management, project management, research, policy, strategy, local area planning, statutory planning, master planning, development application lodgement and assessment, development facilitation and capital project implementation.

 Prior to this Kerry held the role of Brisbane City Council’s Manager of City Planning and Economic Development from 2008 to 2017.
 As Brisbane’s most senior planner he was responsible for overseeing the planning for the majority of the Brisbane metropolitan area, a rapidly growing population (over 1.1 million) and employment base.
-In this role, he was responsible the management of more than 150 staff.
+In this role, he was responsible for the management of more than 150 staff.
 This role oversaw urban design, infrastructure planning, regional and strategic planning, neighbourhood planning and urban renewal, as well as heritage and economic development.

 Kerry has also held various roles with Brisbane City Council, Queensland State government, New South Wales local government and in private consultancy.